jrfaller/diggit/docker/README.md

-# Diggit docker image
+# Diggit's docker image

 Diggit's docker image enables you to use diggit without having the burden of installing it.

-First you have to compile the docker image using the `Dockerfile` of our `docker` folder using this command: `docker build . -t diggit`.

-Then you have to hack the `run.sh` script of our `docker` folder to furnish the list of diggit commands you want to perform.
-Place this file in an empty folder that will be the folder where you will perform your diggit commands.

-Finally you have to launch diggit: `docker run -v /my_folder:/diggit diggit`, `my_folder` being the folder where the `run.sh` file is located.
+## Installation

+You can just pull the image by running `docker pull jrfaller/diggit`.

+You can also compile it your self, from the root of the diggit repository clone.
+Just run `docker build . -f docker/Dockerfile -t jrfaller/diggit` and you're done.

+## Usage

+To run a diggit container you have to bind the `data` folder to a folder from the host.
+I recommend create an empty folder and run docker directly from inside it such as: `docker run -v $PWD:/data jrfaller/diggit init`.

+Of course you can run any diggit command after that, such as `docker run -v $PWD:/data jrfaller/diggit status`.